Thibaultce/react-azuredevops-buildonce-deploymany/article/react-azuredevops-buildonce-deploymany.md

 ##### 3. Download the build artifact

-The first step in the release pipeline is to download the build artifact created by the build pipeline.
+The first step in the release pipeline is to download the artifact created during the build pipeline.

 ```yaml
 - download: current